ruaridhg/zarr-python/docs/user-guide/lrustorecache.rst

    >>>
    >>> # Calculate cache performance metrics
    >>> cache_speedup = first_access/second_access
-   >>> # Typical speedup ranges from 2x to 10x depending on storage backend

 This example shows how the LRUStoreCache can significantly reduce access times for repeated data reads, particularly important when working with remote data sources.